DevExpress/testcafe/docs/articles/documentation/test-api/selecting-page-elements/selectors/selector-options.md

 **Default value**: `false`

-## Overwriting Options
+## Overwrite Options

-You can overwrite selector options by using the selector's `with` function.
+You can use the selector's `with` function to overwrite its options.

 ```text
 selector.with( options ) → Selector
 ```

-`with` returns a new selector with a different set of options that includes options from the original selector and new `options` that overwrite the original ones.
+`with` returns a new selector with a different set of options that includes options from the original selector and new `options` that overwrite them.

 The sample below shows how to overwrite the selector options so that it waits for the selected element to become visible.